awsdocs/amazon-cloudfront-developer-guide/doc_source/viewing-cloudfront-metrics.md

 To view CloudFront graphs in the CloudWatch console, choose **Add to dashboard**\.

-## Viewing Additional CloudFront Distribution Metrics<a name="monitoring-console.distributions-additional"></a>
+## Viewing additional CloudFront distribution metrics<a name="monitoring-console.distributions-additional"></a>

 In addition to the default metrics, you can enable additional metrics for an additional cost\.
-For more information about the cost, see [Amazon CloudWatch pricing](http://aws.amazon.com/cloudwatch/pricing/)\.
-The following additional metrics must be enabled for each distribution separately:
+For more information about the cost, see [Estimating cost for the additional CloudFront metrics](#monitoring-console.distributions-additional-pricing)\.

+These additional metrics must be enabled for each distribution separately:

 **Cache hit rate**
 The percentage of all cacheable requests for which CloudFront served the content from its cache\.
 HTTP `POST` and `PUT` requests, and errors, are not considered cacheable requests\.